archilex/filament-stacked-image-column/README.md

 [![run-tests](https://github.com/archilex/filament-stacked-image-column/actions/workflows/run-tests.yml/badge.svg)](https://github.com/archilex/filament-stacked-image-column/actions/workflows/run-tests.yml)
 [![Total Downloads](https://img.shields.io/packagist/dt/archilex/filament-stacked-image-column.svg?style=flat-square)](https://packagist.org/packages/archilex/filament-stacked-image-column)

-Stacked Image Columns allows you to display multiple images as a stack in your Filament tables.
+Stacked Image Column allows you to display multiple images as a stack in your Filament tables.

 Note: This functionality will be part of core in Filament v3 (follow my [PR](https://github.com/filamentphp/filament/pull/6376)).
 However, since there is currently no ETA on v3, I decided to go ahead and release this now as a plugin.